 If a whale or dolphin continues to strand after being returned to the water, this tells us it is likely too sick to be returned to sea.

-Before assisting with a live stranded marine mammal, it is best to first call your local National Parks and Wildlife Service office or marine wildlife rescue organisation.
+Before assisting with a live stranded marine mammal, it is best to first call your local National Parks and Wildlife Service office.
 They can provide you with advice over the phone and/or send experienced personnel with equipment to assist with the incident.

 Zoonoses are infectious diseases caused by pathogens (e.g. bacteria, viruses and parasites) that can spread between animals, including humans.

 Marine mammals are known to carry a range of zoonotic, and potentially zoonotic diseases, which include Brucella, golden staph, toxoplasmosis, Q fever and tuberculosis.

 Zoonotic diseases can be spread by air, passed through direct contact, or by coming into contact with bodily fluids.

 Before helping any marine mammal (whale dolphin, fur seal or sea lion) you must first ensure that you are wearing protective clothing to protect yourself from potential zoonotic diseases.

 It is important that you don’t position yourself near the blow hole or down wind of the blow of a whale or dolphin.
 Please be aware that seals and sea lions may bite, inflicting serious wounds which have a high potential for infection.